 for the Stonington Opera House in Stonington, Maine, in collaboration

-with some wonderful Drama and Dance colleagues, Danny McCusker,
+with some wonderful Theatre, Dance, and Performance Studies colleagues, Danny McCusker,

 Ted Simpson, and Brian Lilienthal.

 One-shot film Half the History: Margaret Lothrop and the Wayside was

 shot in Concord, the historic home of writers including Louisa May

 Alcott, Nathaniel Hawthorne, and Harriett Lothrop.
 The film was produced